-First, connect to the remote server using SSH, or connect to it via screen sharing and open a Terminal window.
+First, connect to the remote server using SSH, or by using Terminal from a Screen Sharing session.

-In OS X Lion and later, the softwareupdate command must be run as root and some options require it in earlier versions of OS X, so you should start by using the sudo command to enter a root shell:
+softwareupdate command to be run as root, so you might start by using the sudo command to enter a root shell:

-You will need to enter an administrator's password when prompted.
+You then need to enter an administrator's password when prompted.

 You can use the -l or --list argument to see which updates are available.

-Updates that require a restart will be marked with [restart].
+Updates that require a restart are marked with [restart].

 You can use the -i or --install argument to install one or more of the available updates.
-For instance, to install the Safari and iTunes updates listed above, use this command:
+For update names that include spaces, enclose the name using a single quote character (').
+For example, to install the Remote Desktop and iTunes updates listed above, use this command:

 Or you can use the -a or --all argument to install all available updates: